liliana-benitez/liliana-benitez/README.md

 - Exploring **creative uses of APIs and playful UI/UX** to make everyday activities more fun
 - Preparing to take a **UI/UX design course** to deepen my design skills and learn Figma

-## 📫 Let’s Connect
+## Let’s Connect
 - 📧 lilyybenitezz@gmail.com
 - 🌐 [LinkedIn](https://www.linkedin.com/in/lili-benitez/)
 - 🛍️ [Tech Babes Shop](https://techbabes.dev/)

-💖 *“Building beautiful code & empowering others to do the same.”*
+💖 *Building beautiful code & empowering others to do the same.*

 <!--
 **liliana-benitez/liliana-benitez** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.